shermandy/COM-495-Data-Journalism/COM-objectives.md

-A. Test
+a.
+Test
-B. dgdg
+b. dgdg
-C. sadfhgarharh
+c. sadfhgarharh

 Upon successful completion of a Department of Communication major program, each student should be able to: